nikitavoloboev/data/networking/tcp.md

 - [tcpdump](https://github.com/the-tcpdump-group/tcpdump) - Powerful command-line packet analyzer. ([Web](https://www.tcpdump.org/)) ([Tutorial with examples](https://danielmiessler.com/study/tcpdump/))
 - [hping3](https://github.com/antirez/hping) - Network tool able to send custom TCP/IP packets and to display target replies like ping do with ICMP replies.
 - [FreePort](https://github.com/phayes/freeport) - Get a free open TCP port that is ready to use.
+- [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port.